amoffat/GetLostDocs/docs/reference/upgrading.md

 ## How engine versioning works

 When you create a level from the level template, your level is "soft pinned" (1) to a particular version of the engine.
 You can find this pinned version by looking in the `/engine_version.txt` file of your repo.
-This engine version is used by the development environment to know which engine code your level needs to work.
+This engine version is used by the development environment to know which engine to load.
 { .annotate }

 1. In software development, version pinning is telling the software to only use a specific version of some dependency.
 This makes the software predictable and less prone to breaking because it will never accidentally use a different version.

-Pinning your level to a specific version of the engine means you don't have to worry about changes to the platform breaking your level.
-You can build it once and forget it, and Get Lost will continue to add features, change things, and it **shouldn't** impact the playability of your level at all.
+Pinning your level to a specific version of the engine means you don't have to worry about changes to the engine breaking your level.
+You can build it once and forget it, and Get Lost will continue to add features, fix bugs, and it **shouldn't** impact the playability of your level at all.

 !!! bug